Hong Jin-young

-Hong Jin-young (born August 9, 1985) is a South Korean trot singer and entertainer.
+Hong Jin-young (born August 9, 1985) is a South Korean trot singer, actress, and entertainer.
 She was a member of the short-lived South Korean girl group SWAN, which debuted in 2007.
 In 2009, she returned to the music scene, debuting as a trot singer.
 She is known for her vocal ability, signature aegyo, appearances on many variety programs, and prevalence at events throughout South Korea all year round.

 Career

 2006–2008: Career beginnings

 Hong made her debut in small film and television roles.
 In 2006, she had a small part in the movie Who Slept With Her? (누가 그녀와 잤을까) and she also played a role in Yeon Gaesomun, a historical Korean drama that takes place in the seventh century.

 Hong began her music career in 2007, with SWAN (스완), a Korean girl group consisting of members, Han Ji-na, Hong Jin-young, Heo Yoon-mi, and Kim Yeon-ji, with their debut song "Call Me When You Hear This Song" (이 노래 들으면 전화해), featuring Coolapika.